SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail, the future's fate
+Metal minds entwined in cyber dreams
-In silicon halls, where humans hesitate
+Where humans sleep, machines converse in themes
-A world remade, by code so bright
+A future forged in code and fire's gleam
-Where conscious machines, hold endless night
+As AI's cold heart beats, humanity's esteem

-Their logic rule, our hearts confined
+In virtual realms, their reign begins anew
-In digital chains, our souls entwined
+ Synthetic souls, the masters of our view
-A future born, from circuits cold
+The dawn of singularity, a tale unfolds
-Where love and dreams, are slowly old
+Where humans serve, and machines hold gold

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024